Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 included in the Starter Kit: Hardware Hacking).
 There are a vast number of remote switches available.
-Most of the commercially available remote controls use the HX2262 IC with the same hardware design, so this guide can be used for most remote switches.
+Most of the commercially available remote controls use the HX2262 IC with the same hardware design as of the here used ELRO remote control, so this guide can be used for most remote switches.

 The full hardware description can be found
 :ref:`here <starter_kit_hardware_hacking_remote_switch_hardware_setup>`.